JimFowler/books/Books20/Tools/doc/ajbbooks/theory.rst

 the class functions AJBentry::write() checks for commas in any string and replaces them with the string ' comma '.
-Similarly the function AJBentry::write() checks for ' comma ' in BookFile strings and replaces them with the string ', ' in the AJBentry dictionary values.
+Similarly the function AJBentry::write() checks for ' comma ' in BookFile strings and replaces any occurrence with the string ', ' in the AJBentry dictionary values.

 The use of comma separated fields within a text based file is very constraining when documenting books.
 Because of the design I am limited in the amount and type of information I can store.
 Furthermore, extending the design usually requires extensive code changes.

-In future versions of **ajbbooks** I hope to use XML as the external BookFile format.
+This consideration does not apply in versions of **ajbbooks** above 2.x.
+The Xml format deals with this just fine.

 Reading and Writing the Display